 For unlimited bus travel around the city, buy a Leeds Plusbus ticket with your train ticket for £3 (£2 with a Railcard).
-You can also use First Bus to travel around the city with regular services to places including The Royal Armouries Museum (70), Thackray Medical Museum (16), Roundhay Park and Kirkstall Abbey (33, 33A).
+You can also use First Bus to travel around the city with regular services to places including The Royal Armouries Museum (70), Roundhay Park and Kirkstall Abbey (33, 33A).
 You'll find taxis at the main entrance to the station.

 Leeds was named one of the UK’s best cities for dining out according to the ‘Which?
 Good Food Guide’, so there’s plenty of food and drink options to choose from.
 For a fantastic fine-dining experience, the Michelin-starred The Man Behind The Curtain offers a mind-blowing tasting menu.
 In the mood for something a little more traditional?
 Then Bibis, a family-run Italian restaurant, café and cocktail bar, is the place for you.
 The atmosphere is friendly and the food is delicious.
-Meanwhile, for an unbeatable brain-freeze/sugar rush combo, don’t miss the 50s-style milkshake bar Shake-it.
+For tastes from around the world, the street food at Kirkgate Market and Trinity Kitchen is a must.

 Leeds is a beautiful, historic city, with more listed buildings than in any English city outside of London.
 A great way to explore its heritage is through the Owl Trail, where you can track 25 sculpted owls across the city’s architectural landscape.
 The Corn Exchange is a Grade I listed building filled with retro shops and is a great place to stop for lunch.
 Art lovers and culture vultures flock to Leeds Art Gallery and nearby Leeds City Museum.
 Both are on large neighbouring squares and play regular host to music events and markets, so it also makes a good central point for spotting more things to do in Leeds.
 Kids bouncing off the walls?
 Let them work it off at indoor trampoline park Jump!
 It’s suitable for kids big and small, so everyone can have a go.